-Öxi pass is a mountain pass at an elevation of 539m above the sea level, located in eastern Iceland.
+Öxi Pass is a mountain pass at an elevation of 539m (1,768ft) above the sea level, located in the Eastern Region of eastern Iceland.
 It’s recommended you avoid this pass outside of summer and during bad weather.

 The road to the summit is called Axarvegur (939).
 It’s a well maintained gravel mountain road but narrow and steep.
 The road is used by many drivers as a shortcut on the Ring Road.
 It shortens the distance between Djúpivogur village and the town of Egilsstaðir by 71 km (44 mi).
 Near the beginning (only about 2 miles or so from the junction of Ring Road) there is a memorial in honour of Hjálmar Guðmundsson from Berufirði, which had the incentive to build the road.
 Clearly seen from the road is the stunning Folaldafoss, a truly impressive waterfall in the river Berufjarðará.
 Sometimes described as the “hidden waterfall of Iceland”, there's a small parking on the side, that can accommodate about 5-6 the max.

 The road is 20.5 km (12.73 miles) long, running north-south from Skriðdals- og Breiðdalsvegur to Þjóðvegur.
 Along the road you will be literally driving up and over a mountain, from sea level to over 500 meters as you zigzag your way up various steep inclines along a ravine.